 In its International Competition: Feature Films the Festival welcomes:

-• Films produced in Africa, Asia, Latin America, Near and Middle East and Eastern Europe (outside of the EU)
+• Films produced by filmmakers from countries of Africa, Asia, Latin America, Near and Middle East and Eastern Europe (outside of the EU)

 • Fiction, documentary or animation films